s3714110/OSP-ProgAsg2/README.md

 ./VSFS copyin [filesystem_name] [external_file_name] [internal_file_name]
 ```

-* To copy an internal file within the filesystem to external file EF and have its content decoded with base64
+* To copy an internal file within the filesystem to external file and have its content decoded with base64
 ```bash
 ./VSFS copyout [filesystem_name] [internal_file_name] [external_file_name]
 ```